Andr9651/MinecraftServer/README.md

-# Not a Product or Projekt
+# Not a Product or Project
 This repository is just a Minecraft Server + Save data, with a small batch-script that makes it easy for my friends and I to play together.
 It allows us to change server host without much hassle.